Chances are you’re making at least one of these invoicing mistakes. The good news? Once you’re aware of them, they’re easy to avoid or fix!

 You follow up, and the client responds by saying they’re not the right contact and that you need to send the invoice to person X.

 You’ve now wasted two days and have to restart the invoicing process.
 Instead, tie up those loose ends at the beginning of the relationship by asking who your key billing contact is.
+This will get you paid faster and keep cash flowing in.

 Mistake #4: Not Itemizing Services